aquasecurity/pipeline-enforcer-action/README.md

 ---

 Tracee is an [Aqua Security] open source project.
-Learn about our open source work and portfolio [Here].
+Learn about our open source work and portfolio [here].
 Join the community, and talk to us about any matter in [GitHub Discussion] or [Slack].

 [aqua security]: https://aquasec.com